Continually Updated Clinical Reference

 • Limit the risk for reinfarction or sudden death

-• Retard or reverse the atherosclerosis by instituting programs for exercise training, education, counseling, and risk factors alteration
+• Retard or reverse atherosclerosis by instituting programs for exercise training, education, counseling, and risk factor alteration

-• Reintegrate heart disease patients into successful functional status in their families and the society
+• Reintegrate heart disease patients into successful functional status in their families and in society

 Utilization

-Similarly, among patients who are elderly, such outcome measures may include achievement of functional independence, prevention of premature disability, and reduction in the need for custodial care.
-Despite limited data, older patients of both sexes in observational studies have been shown to improve their exercise tolerance comparable to younger patients participating in equivalent exercise programs.
+Similarly, among patients who are elderly, such outcome measures may include the achievement of functional independence, the prevention of premature disability, and a reduction in the need for custodial care.
+[4, 5, 6, 7] Despite limited data, older male and female patients in observational studies have shown improvement in their exercise tolerance comparable to that of younger patients participating in equivalent exercise programs.
 In addition, the safety of exercise within cardiac rehabilitation programs, as studied in over 4,500 patients, is well accepted and established.

 History

-In the 1930s, patients with MI were advised to observe 6 weeks of bedrest.
-Chair therapy was introduced in the 1940s.
-By the early 1950s, 3-5 minutes of daily walking was advocated, beginning at 4 weeks.
-Clinicians gradually began to recognize that early ambulation avoided many of the complications of bedrest, including pulmonary embolism (PE), and it did not increase the risk.
-However, concerns about safety of unsupervised exercise remained strong, which led to the development of structured physician-supervised rehabilitation programs that included clinical supervision, as well as electrocardiographic monitoring.
+In the 1930s, patients with myocardial infarction (MI) were advised to observe 6 weeks of bedrest.
+Chair therapy was introduced in the 1940s, and by the early 1950s, 3-5 minutes of daily walking was advocated, beginning at 4 weeks.
+Clinicians gradually began to recognize that early ambulation avoided many of the complications of bed rest, including pulmonary embolism (PE), and that it did not increase the risk.
+However, concerns about the safety of unsupervised exercise remained strong; this led to the development of structured, physician-supervised rehabilitation programs, which included clinical supervision, as well as electrocardiographic monitoring.

-In the 1950s, Hellerstein set out his thoughts for the comprehensive rehabilitation of patients recovering from acute cardiac events.
-He advocated a multi-disciplinary approach to the rehabilitation program.
-His approach has been adopted by the so-called "cardiac rehabilitation programs" throughout the world.
+In the 1950s, Hellerstein presented his methodology for the comprehensive rehabilitation of patients recovering from an acute cardiac event.
+[8] He advocated a multidisciplinary approach to the rehabilitation program.
+His approach was adopted by cardiac rehabilitation programs throughout the world.
 Despite multiple advances, Hellerstein's original ideas have not been improved upon significantly.
 However, due to changing patient demographics, many more patients now have the opportunity to receive the benefits offered by cardiac rehabilitation.
 Multifactorial intervention, including aggressive risk factor modification, has become an integral part of present day cardiac rehabilitation.

 Definition

-According to the US Public Health Service (USPHS), cardiac rehabilitation is defined as a rehabilitative program that involves the following:
+According to the US Public Health Service (USPHS), a cardiac rehabilitation program is defined as a program that involves the following:

 • Medical evaluation